 - Start by going to System Preferences via the Apple menu.

 - Click on Keyboards in the left sidebar.

 - Now select → switch to → and click in the left section.
 In this window, you will find a list of all the shortcuts that you already have.

-In order to create a new shortcut, click on the Plus (+) icon.
+- In order to create a new shortcut, click on the icon.